Xpl0itR/SystemEx/README.md

 SystemEx
 ========
-SystemEx is a collection of libraries which extend the functionality of the .NET standard libraries, written in C# 10, targeting .NET 5.0 and later.
+SystemEx is a library which extends the functionality of the .NET standard libraries, written in C# 11, targeting .NET 7.0 and later.

 License
 -------